- Buses There's a network of buses that go everywhere. There are no printed maps, though.

 Tickets & Passes

-Children under six travel free; people under 18 or over 65 are technically eligible for half-fare, but you must buy the Ath.ena Ticket from a person at a ticket office.
+Children under six travel free; people under 18 or over 65 are technically eligible to pay half fare, but you must buy the Ath.ena Ticket from a person at a ticket office.
 If you're staying a while, you may want the sturdier plastic Ath.ena Card, also available at ticket offices; you must load at least €4.50 to start.

 Swipe the card at metro turnstiles or, on buses and trams, validate the ticket in the machine as you board, and keep it with you in case of spot-checks.
 One swipe is good for 90 minutes, including any transfers or return trips.